What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 When to visit L.A.

 The best time to visit Los Angeles is in the spring or autumn months.
-During these shoulder seasons, the days are still warm, and you’ll avoid the peak tourist season, which can get pretty busy.
+During these shoulder seasons, the days are still warm, and you’ll avoid the peak tourist season, which, in our experience, can get very busy.

 Skyline

-If you decide to visit in the summer between June and August, keep an eye on the weather quality index, as the heat and smog can make your stay a tad unpleasant at times.
-Coastal areas like Venice, Malibu, and Santa Monica are generally preferable to the concrete jungle of central L.A. at this time of year.
+If you decide to visit in the summer between June and August, we’d recommend keeping an eye on the weather quality index, as the heat and smog can make your stay a tad unpleasant at times.
+We generally prefer coastal areas like Venice, Malibu, and Santa Monica to the concrete jungle of central L.A. at this time of year.

 Enjoy this article?
 Pin it for later!